net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 ### Exception error: Line 259

+If this error is preceded by one about plugins, refer to the entry above on that one first.
-This error is caused by your graphics card, it means that the integrated graphics card (Usually a mobile chipset or something similar by Intel) cannot display the data from the Glide64 plugin.
-There is not much you can do to fix this issue other than attempting to update the video drivers of your graphics card.
+If not, or if this error persists after fixing that one: This is usually because of your graphics card, it means that the integrated graphics card (Usually a mobile chipset or something similar by Intel) cannot display the data from the Glide64 plugin.
+The first thing to try is to update the video drivers of your graphics card.

+If the error still persists, try the following:
+1. Go to `Options/Settings/Plugins`
+2. Change the graphics plugin to `Jabo's Direct3D6 1.5.2`
+3. Open Super Mario 64
+4. Wait until you see Mario's face (or until you get an error message)
+5. Go back to `Options/Settings/Plugins`
+6. Change the graphics plugin back to `Glide64 'Napalm WX' release 1`
+7. If you got an error message at step 4, reopen Super Mario 64
+8. If it's still not working, try again but with `Jabo's Direct3D8 1.6` in step 2 instead

+If none of the above works, you're probably out of luck.

 ### I can’t find any servers/ server list is blank